Uber's Strategy Analysis

 We reimagine the way the world moves for the better.

-Where Uber Technologies, Inc. Plays Strategically
+Where Uber Plays Strategically

 Uber competes globally in the mobility, local delivery, and freight logistics markets, targeting consumers, independent earners, merchants, and shippers across over 70 countries.